-The ECIR Research Agenda is organized around the research challenges, and serves as a guide for the results presented in the individual sections below.
+The ECIR Research Agenda is organized around five major research challenges and serves as a guide for the results presented in the individual sections below.

 |1.||Framework: Foundations for Theory and Policy: Constructing the overarching framework essential for capturing interactions between the cyber and the physical arenas, and for clarifying how the “pieces” generate a view of the “whole.”
 The framework is the anchor for the ECIR investigations, i.e. the reference for, and convergence of, all research projects.|